Making the Most of Supervised Visitation

 Whether by taking five minutes before your parenting time to listen to your favorite music or using a calming app for some quick relaxation, clear your mind so you can focus all of your attention on your child.

-Preparing children for supervised time with a parent
+Preparing children for supervised with the other parent when you are the custodial parent

 As a parent whose child attends supervised visitation with their other parent, it is equally important for you to participate by way of getting your child ready to spend time with their other parent.